dantop114/weiroll-foundry/README.md

 The `ext` bit signifies that this is an extended command, and as such the next command should be treated as 32-byte `in` list of indices, rather than the 6-byte list in the packed command struct.

-If the `ver` bit is set the calldata for the function call will be assigned from the state slot directly, without any attempt at encoding it.
+If the `ver` (stands for verbatim) bit is set the calldata for the function call will be assigned from the state slot directly, without any attempt at encoding it.
 Note that when using this flag, only the first byte of the `in` list is used, and the rest of the list is ignored.

 Bits 3-5 are reserved for future use.